On Wednesday, October 21st, 2015,

 Dr. Sysel leads the BRF team in publishing a comparative oncology study which examines biomarkers in dogs and cats which translates to human cancer as well.
 The study entitled "Immunohistochemical quantification of the cobalamin transport protein, cell surface receptor and Ki-67 in naturally occurring canine and feline malignant tumors and in adjacent normal tissues" was published in the scientific journal Oncotarget (ranked top 6% of oncology journals).

-Read about the use of cobalamin-specific proteins as potential biomarkers to help diagnose, stage and monitor treatment response which may be used to direct NO-Cbl therapy.
-Click on the link below:
+Read about the use of cobalamin-specific proteins as potential biomarkers to help diagnose, stage and monitor treatment response in cancer which can also be applied to neurologic diseases regarding deficiencies in one-carbon metabolism.

 The BRF helps fund a lab-to-leash program and participates in providing loving homes to laboratory dogs.
 Watch the heart-warming videos below of adorable Beagles that have never experienced grass before....